Find the root cause of a problem with an Ishikawa diagram section.

 Note: For Business and Enterprise subscribers you can add a Fishbone diagram to any section by changing a section type in your Storm and selecting "Shape".
 If you are on a trial or Personal Plan and would like to upgrade to a paid account, visit our pricing page.

 Click the edit pencil at the top right of your section.
 Select Edit.

-- Header Color - Change your fishbone diagram to the same color as the section types header.
+4. Click on any color you would like to change your Fishbone diagram to the same color as the section type header.

 Note: When you generate a report from a fishbone diagram the ideas will be organized into their corresponding "rib bones" or problem sections.